j-rvnnr/predicting-hospital-los-mimic-iii/README.md

+This was my masters thesis project for my MSc of Data Science at University of Aberdeen, graduating winter of 2024.
+This write up is a highly condensed version of my thesis, structured in a more casual and article like way.
+It is made up from a combination of my notes from working on the project, and the thesis, although it is much shorter, and hopefully conveys the important points more concisely.

 # Introduction
 The Length of stay (LOS) is a key metric within the healthcare system.
 The amount of time a patient stays in hospital affects hospital efficiency, patient outcomes and financial operations.
 In most hospitals, predicting LOS is key for smooth functioning of a hospital, with shorter stays often associated with improved patient flow and resource allocation, while extended hospital stays have the opposite effect.
 The goal of this project was to develop a system using machine learning to accurately predict the length of a hospital stay using the MIMIC-III dataset.
 (A freely available dataset of hospital information)